Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

 # Zero to Minimal Downtime Migration from TokuMX 2.x to PSMDB 3.x

 ### Author: David Bennett - david. bennett at percona. com
-### Date: 2016-01-27
+### Updated: 2016-02-04

 ## Overview

-This document describes how to migrate from the source TokuMX 2.x to the target Percona Server for MongoDB 3.x (PSMDB) with zero to minimal downtime.
+This document describes how to migrate from a source TokuMX 2.x server to a target Percona Server for MongoDB 3.x (PSMDB) with zero to minimal downtime.
 The migration process requires the following phases:

 1. [Snapshot](#snapshot) - Point in time source Backup
 2. [Dump](#dump) - Convert source backup to BSON